spatieman/VU-Pixels_GM_Manager/README.md

 # Simple GunMaster preset manager.
 ## It randomly selects a preset from 0 to 8

+# Version 1.0.4
+- recooked version by Doc-Ice-Elm
+- tweaked and added some content by me

 # Version 1.0.3
 - Added a check if the GM preset is NOT the same as in the previous round.